gjoris/cognito-examples-pretokengenerationtrigger/README.md

 - Use the resulting ID token to retrieve an STS token
 - Use the STS token to call S3 and Athena

+**However**, the role will not be configured on Cognito.
+Instead, a Pre Token Generation Lambda Trigger will override the preferred role.

 # How to configure?

 Refer to the `src/main/resources/application.yml` file, all required attributes are marked and self-explanatory.